Commodore 64 peripherals: Tape drives

 It was assigned as device 1 (default).

 The Datasette's speed was very slow (about 300 baud).
 Loading a large program at normal speed could take up to 30 minutes in extreme cases.
 Many European software developers wrote their own fast tape-loaders which replaced the internal KERNAL code in the C64 and offered loading times more comparable to disk drive speeds.
 Novaload was perhaps the most popular tape-loader used by British and American software developers.
 Early versions of Novaload had the ability to play music while a program loaded into memory, and was easily recognizable by its black border and digital bleeping sounds on loading.
 Other fast-loaders included load screens, displaying computer artwork while the program loaded.
 More advanced fast-loaders included minigames for the user to play while the program loaded from cassette.
-One such minigame fastloader was Invade-a-Load.
+One such minigame fastloader is Invade-a-Load.

 Users also had to contend with interference from magnetic fields.
 Also, not too dissimilar to floppy drive users, the Datasette's read head could become dirty or slip out of alignment.
 A small screwdriver could be used to align the tape heads, and a few companies capitalized by selling various commercial kits for Datasette head-alignment tuning.

 As the Datasette lacked any random read-write access, users had to either wait while the tape ran its length, while the computer printed messages like "SEARCHING FOR ALIEN BOXING...
 FOUND AFO...
 FOUND SPACE INVADERS...
 FOUND PAC-MAN...
 FOUND ALIEN BOXING...
 LOADING..." or else rely on a tape counter number to find the starting location of programs on cassette.
 Tape counter speeds varied over different datasette units making recorded counter numbers unreliable on different hardware.

 An optional streaming tape drive, based upon the QIC-02 format, was available for the Xetec Lt.
 Kernal hard drive subsystem (see below).
 They were expensive and few were ever sold.

 A similar concept to the ZX Microdrive (85 kB) was the extremely fast "Phonemark 8500 Quick Data Drive" which has 16 - 128 kB capacity using a micro-cassette storage unit and used the C2N Datasette.
 The concept eventually succumbed to floppy drives.
 The Quick Data Drive (QDD) connected to the datassette port of the Commodore 64 and could load data at 1.3 kB/s which is 3 times faster than the C1541 floppy drive.
 It needed a small program code to be loaded in the memory at 0xC000-0xCFFF which collided with many other programs.
 The cost for the drive would have been equivalent to 100 EUR in 2010.
 It could also be daisy chained and worked with the VIC-20 computer as well.
 The QDD could hold 255 files per "disc".
 The Rotronics Wafadrive used same drive mechanism, manufactured by BSR.

 Backup to VHS tapes were offered by DC Electronics with their cartridge WHIZZARD in 1988.
 Which could handle 5.8 kB/s and included "freezer" capabilities.